 Continuous signals and systems and their properties.
 Frequency analysis and Fourier series.
 The continuous Fourier transform (CFT) and its properties.
 Convolution, correlation and power spectral density functions.
 Discrete signals and systems and their properties.
 The discrete Fourier transform (DFT).
 Sampling theory, aliasing and truncation effects.
 Linear and circular convolution and correlation.
 The fast Fourier transform (FFT).
 The two-dimensional CFT and DFT.
+The Laplace transform.
 Applications of spectral analysis in geodesy, remote sensing, digital imaging, positioning and navigation.
-Course Hours:3 units; H(3-1.5T) Prerequisite(s):Mathematics 375 or Applied Mathematics 307.
-Antirequisite(s):Electrical Engineering 327.
+Course Hours:3 units; (3-1.5T) Prerequisite(s):Mathematics 375 or Applied Mathematics 307.

 Design and implementation of topographic surveys: survey specifications, equipment calibration, reconnaissance, design of survey control points, resection, traversing, differential levelling, and mapping.
 Error analysis, error figures and error visualization using a graphical approach.
-Principles of cartography: design, constraints and planning, generation and production of maps including scale, contours, and co-ordinate grids.
+Principles of cartography: design, constraints and planning, generation and production of topographic maps.
 UTM and 3TM co-ordinates.
-Digital cartography: computer-aided survey mapping and digital data generation.
+Computer-aided survey mapping and digital data generation.
 Communication of geomatics engineering information: technical reports, field notes, and graphical data representation.
-Course Hours:3 units; H(1-2T-3) Prerequisite(s):Geomatics Engineering 343 and one of Geomatics Engineering 361 or 363.
+Course Hours:3 units; (1-2T-3) Prerequisite(s):Geomatics Engineering 343; and Geomatics Engineering 361 or 363.
+Corequisite(s):3 units from Engineering 213, Communications Studies 363, or Strategy and Global Management 217.
 Notes:Field work prior to the start of classes will be required.

 Design and Implementation of Geospatial Information Systems

 Land tenure, cadastral systems, real property law, methods of acquiring rights in land, boundary concepts, cadastral survey computations, land registration systems, entity relationship models of land tenure systems, case law of boundary systems.
 History of cadastral systems, land administration, fiscal and juridical cadastres, dominion land systems, land registration in Alberta, special types of surveys relating to Canada Lands, structure of professional surveying bodies in Canada.
-Course Hours:3 units; H(3-3) Prerequisite(s):Geomatics Engineering 421 and one of Geomatics Engineering 103 or 401; and one of Engineering 213, Communications Studies 363 or Strategy and Global Management 217.
+Course Hours:3 units; (3-3) Prerequisite(s):Geomatics Engineering 401 and 421; and 3 units from Engineering 213, Communications Studies 363 or Strategy and Global Management 217.

-An introduction to digital image processing (IP) and computer vision (CV) concepts, methods and algorithms which will enable the students to implement IP/CV systems or use IP/CV software with emphasis on remote-sensing and photogrammetry applications and problem solving.
+An introduction to digital image processing (IP) and computer vision (CV) concepts, methods and algorithms which will enable the students to implement IP/CV systems or use IP/CV software with emphasis on applications and problem-solving in geomatics engineering including remote-sensing and photogrammetry and in other disciplines including energy and environment engineering.
 Course components include: image formation and intensity transformation, filtering in the spatial and frequency domain, colour image processing, feature detection and matching, image restoration, image segmentation, mathematical morphology and multi-source image/data fusion.
-Course Hours:3 units; H(2-2) Prerequisite(s):Geomatics Engineering 435 and one of Geomatics Engineering 327 or Electrical Engineering 327.
+Course Hours:3 units; (2-2) Prerequisite(s):Geomatics Engineering 435; and Geomatics Engineering 327 or Electrical Engineering 327.

 Review of legislation, standards of practice and case law affecting property interests, property boundaries and boundary surveys.
 Evidence and boundary survey principles, riparian rights, title to land; Canada lands; Aboriginal rights; inter-jurisdictional boundaries; law of the sea.
 Reforms in the surveying profession.
 Field exercises may take place off campus over week-ends.
-Course Hours:3 units; H(2-3) Prerequisite(s):Geomatics Engineering 455 and 443.
+Course Hours:3 units; (2-3) Prerequisite(s):Geomatics Engineering 443 and 455.
 Corequisite(s):Geomatics Engineering 501.

 Theoretical and historical bases of planning.
 Urban reform and development of planning in Canada.
 Sustainable development.
 Subdivision planning process.
 Provincial and municipal planning approval requirements.
 Public participation.
 Site assessments.
 Field exercises may take place off campus over week-ends.
-Course Hours:3 units; H(2-2) Prerequisite(s):Geomatics Engineering 579.
+Course Hours:3 units; (2-2) Prerequisite(s):Geomatics Engineering 401 and 579.

 Nature and purpose of environmental modelling; the top-down and the bottom-up approaches; typology of environmental models; definition of fundamental concepts; steps involved in designing and building a model; calibration, verification and validation of models; scale dependency; sensitivity analysis; characteristics, architecture and functioning of selected environmental models.
-Course Hours:3 units; H(2-2) Prerequisite(s):Fourth-year standing.
+Course Hours:3 units; (2-2) Prerequisite(s):Fourth-year standing or higher.
 Also known as:(Environmental Engineering 635)

 Fundamentals of radio-frequency propagation, principles of radio-frequency positioning, observations and their associated error sources.
 Introduction to self-contained inertial sensors including odometers, gyros, accelerometers, and augmentation of RF methods with self-contained sensors and other data sources.
 Current systems: Assisted GPS, cellular telephone location techniques, pseudolites, location with wireless computer networks, ultra-wideband.
 Applications: outdoor and indoor personal location, asset tracking.
-Course Hours:3 units; H(2-2) Prerequisite(s):Geomatics Engineering 465 and one of Geomatics Engineering 327 or Electrical Engineering 327.
+Course Hours:3 units; (2-2) Prerequisite(s):Geomatics Engineering 465; and Geomatics Engineering 327 or Electrical Engineering 327.

 Following are the graduate courses normally offered in the Department.
 Additional courses are also offered by visiting international lecturers.
 Please refer to the Department website (geomatics.ucalgary.ca) for current course listings.